johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Using Windows Azure as your IaaS platform, will enable you to create and manage your infrastructure quickly, provisioning and accessing any host ubiquitously.
+Using Windows Azure as your Infrastructure as a Service (IaaS) platform, will enable you to create and manage your infrastructure quickly, provisioning and accessing any host ubiquitously.
 Grow your business through the cloud-based infrastructure, reducing the costs of licensing, provisioning and backup.

 In this hands-on Lab, you will learn how to deploy a simple ASP.NET MVC 4 Web application to a Web server hosted in Windows Azure, using SQL Server and configuring load balancing.